Michael Longcor

 Michael Longcor is a folk and filk singer.
 His songs span a range of topics including military history, Indiana history, and humor.
 He has won six Pegasus Awards and has been nominated for six others.
 His music has appeared on Dr. Demento and on NPR's Folksong Festival, and has provided the background for a BBC documentary on Rudyard Kipling.

 He is a member of the Society for Creative Anachronism, in which he is known as Moonwulf Starkaaderson.
-As a member of the SCA, he has been king of the Middle Kingdom twice and served as baron of the Barony of Rivenstar from its foundation until April 2016.
+As a member of the SCA, he has been king of the Middle Kingdom twice and served as baron of the Barony of Rivenstar (Lafayette and West Lafayette, Indiana) from its foundation until April 2016.
 He is also a member of the Dorsai Irregulars, having been inducted in 1976.
 Longcor was inducted into the Filk Hall of Fame in 2014.